trinker/gofastr/README.md

 </p>
 <img src="inst/gofastr_logo/r_gofastr.png" width="150" alt="readability Logo">

+**NOTE: Initial testing shows this approach to be slower than a tm approach...More work to come...Pull requests appreciated**

 **gofastr** is designed to do one thing really well...It harnesses the power of **data.table** and **stringi** to quickly generate **tm** `DocumentTermMatrix` and `TermDocumentMatrix` data structures.